kevinolega/minimalchanges/_posts/2019-05-12-obstacles-minimalism.md

 Do I have a bag with cash, my important documents and all my essentials.
 I'll be on the run for a long time.

 I don't need to buy toiletries.
-I only need tissue and wetwipes.
+I only need tissue and wet wipes.
 The rest can be bought outside.
 What's in my escape bag?
 I sometimes refer to this as my Ark or survival bag.

 Sometimes I simplify.